 You're subscribed to our newsletter!
 Please check your inbox to view a confirmation email.

-Amy is presently the lead attorney for numerous schools and school districts in New Jersey.
-By providing educators with continued support, training on new laws and requirements and developing policies and procedures together as a team, she equips school districts with effective, proactive measures to identify and resolve many potential issues before they reach litigation.
+Amy provides educators with continued support, training on new laws and requirements and developing policies and procedures together as a team.
+She equips school districts with effective, proactive measures to identify and resolve many potential issues before they reach litigation.
 Amy is always available to provide prompt assistance to school administrators and board members, one of the keys to her success.

 Before joining Cooper Levenson, Amy worked at a small law firm in Cape May County where she specialized in zoning, planning and land use, as well as municipal law, construction, real estate and chancery practice.
 She served as a judicial clerk to the Honorable Valerie H. Armstrong, Assignment Judge for Atlantic and Cape May Counties from 2002-2003.
 While clerking, Amy had the opportunity to be trained as a small claims mediator, and mediated cases on a monthly basis.

 Amy is an Adjunct Professor, teaching school law, for the Masters of Arts in Educational Leadership Graduate Program at Stockton University.
-She also is a faculty member for the Southern Regional Institute and Educational Technology Training Center at Stockton University where she teaches a variety of leadership programs including school law, social media in schools, student and staff rights, and special education.
+She also is a faculty member for the Southern Regional Institute and Educational Technology Training Center at Stockton University.
+She teaches the school law leadership program, transgender rights, social media and harassment, intimidation and bullying seminars.

 Amy has volunteered and provided pro bono work for area schools, education associations and other non-profit organizations.
 She is an active member in many civic and charitable organizations.

-Amy is a graduate of the Richard Stockton College of New Jersey (now Stockton University) with a B.A. in Communications, and the University of Pittsburgh School of Law with a J.D. and a Certificate in Health Law.
+Amy is a graduate of Stockton University with a B.A. in Communications, and the University of Pittsburgh School of Law with a J.D. and a Certificate in Health Law.

 Amy is admitted to practice in New Jersey and the United States District Court for the District of New Jersey.